asciinema/asciinema/README.md

 Stdin recording allows for capturing of all characters typed in by the user in the currently recorded shell.
 This may be used by a player (e.g.
 [asciinema-player](https://github.com/asciinema/asciinema-player)) to display
 pressed keys.
-Because it's basically a key-logging (scoped to a single shell instance), it's disabled by default, and has to be explicitly enabled via `--stdin` option.
+Because it's basically key-logging (scoped to a single shell instance), it's disabled by default, and has to be explicitly enabled via `--stdin` option.